 Thank goodness for our hardwired irreverence and the lengths and depths, the heights and distances to which it takes us.

 Psychiatry and psychology want to cure us of these outbursts, shrinking the margins.
-The behaviors and attitudes of individuals and groups of individuals have been pathologized to a degree that erodes the span of the human experience, taking the extra out of the formula, making everything plain ordinary.
+The behaviors and attitudes of individuals and groups of individuals have been pathologized to a degree that erodes the span of the human experience, taking the extra out of the formula, turning us plain ordinary.

 And Hitler.
-There was a nutcase if there ever was one.
+Extreme psychopathy.
 And all his followers.
-They needed — and still need — plenty of fixing.
+They need fixing.

 And Nelson Mandela, at least before he changed his ways.
 He redeemed himself after all, so one can say that he did it — fixed himself.